rricharz/Tek4010/README.md

 I don't know how this can be done on other operating systems.
 You can then mail your captured_data file together with a description of the problem to rricharz77@gmail.com.
 Pack it with zip or something else to make sure that the mailing program does not alter it.

+**Screen resolution**

+This tek4010 emulator creates a graphics window of 1024x768 points, which is the display size of the Tektronix 4010 terminal according to the manual from Tektronix.
+Some sources claim that actual terminals could display up to 780 points vertically.
+The Raspberry Pi can handle sufficiently high refresh rates at this resolution.
+This emulator makes an attempt to filter Tektronix 4014 graphics code with the enhanced graphics module installed, so that such graphics codes can be displayed using this terminal emulator, but the lowest two bits of each axis are not used in this case, as in the Tektronix 4014 without the enhanced graphics module.
+It would be easy to add the capability to support the 4K resolution of the 4014 with enhanced graphics module, but the current Raspberry Pi hardware cannot handlesuch a high resolution.

 **Compiling the tek4010 project**